What is a business budget?

 Create your budget yearly—a 12-month budget is standard fare—with quarterly or monthly updates and check-ins to ensure you’re on track.

-Here are some of our favourite templates for you to plug into and get rolling.
+Here are some of our favorite templates for you to plug into and get rolling.

-The Balance has a clear table template that lists every budget item, the budgeted amount, the actual amount, and the difference between the two.
-Use this one if you’re looking to keep it simple and straightforward.
+- The Balance has a clear table template that lists every budget item, the budgeted amount, the actual amount, and the difference between the two.
+Use this one if you’re looking to keep it simple.

-Capterra has both monthly and annual breakdowns in their Excel download.
-It’s simple but thorough, and fairly foolproof.
+- Capterra has both monthly and annual breakdowns in their Excel download.
+It’s straightforward, thorough, and fairly foolproof.

 Budgeting + bookkeeping = a match made in heaven